op-de-kop/op-de-kop/src/en-US/index.md

 layout: "layouts/home.html"
 ---

+## Courses September - December 2023
+**Wednesday**

+The Wednesday acrobatics class is designed for individuals with a considerable amount of acrobatics experience.
+We provide a range of L-base and standing tricks and exercises to enhance your acrobatics practice.

+- 19:00 - 20:00 Handstand lesson
+- 20:00 - 21:30 Advanced
+- 21:30 - 22:30 Open training

+**Thursday**

+We also offer a beginners class, perfect for those who are new to acrobatics.
+In this class, we focus on foundational techniques and gradually introduce basic tricks and exercises to help you build a strong acrobatics skill set.
+Whether you're a complete beginner or looking to refresh your acrobatics fundamentals, this class is a great starting point.

+- 20:00 - 21:30 Beginners lesson
+- 21:30 - 22:30 Open training

+## Details
+- First lessons: September 6th and 7th
+- Last lesson: December 20th and 21st
+- There will be lessons during the autumn break
+- Total of 16 lessons

+## Costs:
+- Acrobatics lesson: € 176 per course
+- Wednesday handstand training full course: € 120

+**Discounts**

+We give 25% discount on the courses for everyone who needs it.

+Holders of the U-pas can also use the pass for a discount on the class.

 ## May - July 2023 courses - Wednesday
 - Location: Amsterdamsestraatweg 3 (see map)
 - Time: 19:00 - 22:30